 With cloud-based solutions, such as those offered by RingCentral, companies can scale their technology solutions up and down as they grow or downsize.
 The days of forecasting the number of servers to purchase is a distant memory.
 That means businesses no longer need to reserve dedicated space for a server room and large equipment when they expand.
 Instead, all companies must do is simply alter their usage with their cloud provider.
 The cloud provider will then assign more space and charge accordingly.
 On the other hand, if a company’s need for cloud resources decreases, the company can also reduce its usage.
 Cloud technology is built to scale with the needs of the business.

 For larger enterprises, cloud technology is opening a whole host of new applications.
 Case in point, Toyota is leveraging the cloud to transform the humble car into a “connected platform,” according to Business Insider.
 Using Microsoft Azure, the car company can host apps that connect the car to Facebook or reward “eco-points” for using an electric vehicle.
 These apps, made possible by the cloud, can provide endless opportunities for adding customer value.

-Not only does the cloud allow companies to create more valuable apps for customers, it enables better customer support.
+Not only does the cloud allow companies to create more valuable apps for customers, but it also enables better customer support.
 No longer will a single person need to man a telephone from nine to five.
 Today’s customer wants real-time responses and the ability to purchase products at any time of day.
 Cloud communication companies, such as RingCentral, make this a possibility by offering employees the flexibility to connect with customers, one another, and vendors anywhere, anytime via a mobile device, laptop, or desktop computer.
 This enables employees to access the information and services they need to support customers whenever and wherever they need to.